kirayan01/kirayan01/README.md

 I stepped away from tech to find myself.
 Ended up in Japan studying **woodworking and traditional Japanese craftsmanship**.
 Turns out, "finding yourself" sometimes means finding joy and love from building and appreciating beauty and elegant things.

 I still build furniture on the side.
-Beauty and elegance aren't just for UI.
+Beauty and elegance aren't just for software (huh!).

 ### 🛠️ Tech toolbox